 NPS Camping Permits

-The two videos to watch are part of your required backcountry orientation and will answer your questions on minimum impact (‘Leave No Trace’) and bear country camping in Glacier Bay.
-All members of your party are required to watch them and we have included them at the bottom of this page.
-We recommend viewing them just prior to departing on your trip in order to have the details fresh in your thoughts as part of your trip preparation.
+If you would like to watch the two required videos in advance, we have included them at the bottom of this page.
+The videos will answer your questions on minimum impact (‘Leave No Trace’) and bear country camping in Glacier Bay.
+We recommend viewing them just prior departing on your trip in order to have the details fresh in your thoughts as part of your trip preparation.

-You may inquire with the rangers about storing your excess gear with them at their small storage shed located next door to the VIS.
-Storage is free of charge and they will issue you a tag for each piece on which you will mark your name and the date of return.
-If you prefer secured storage, Glacier Bay Lodge will store your gear in their baggage room for a fee or for free if you are staying there before your trip.
+You may inquire with the rangers about secured storage for your excess gear at their small storage shed located next door to the VIS.
+Storage is free of charge and they will issue you a tag for each piece on which you will mark you name and the date of return.
+If you are staying at the Glacier Bay Lodge prior to your trip you may store excess gear with them in their baggage room free of charge.

 Frequently Asked Questions on Tides & Currents may be answered in the Tides and Currents video.